-SECTION VII.
+SECTION VIII.
 The Richland County Code of Ordinances, Chapter 26, Land Development; Article VII, General Development, Site, and Performance Standards; is hereby amended by the creation of a new Section, to read as follows:

 Sec.
-26-186.
+26-187.
 Water Quality Buffers.

-- (a) Purpose and applicability. - (1) Purpose.
+(a) Purpose and applicability.

+- (1) Purpose.
 A water quality buffer is a riparian area of trees, shrubs, and other vegetation that borders an existing watercourse, wetland, or other water body (including open stormwater conveyances), for the purpose of reducing contamination from surface water runoff.
 Water quality buffers are most effective when stormwater runoff is flowing into and through the buffer zone as shallow sheet flow, rather than concentrated flow such as gullies, channels or other stormwater conveyances.
-Water quality buffers can offer an enormous number of environmental protection and resource management benefits, including:
+Water quality buffers can offer an enormous number of environmental protection and resource management benefits, including: - a.

-- a.
 Restoring and maintaining the physical, chemical and biological integrity of the water resources, - b.
 Removing pollutants from urban stormwater, - c.
 Stabilizing stream banks resulting in reduced erosion and sedimentation, - d.
 Providing infiltration of stormwater runoff, - e.
 Maintaining base flow of streams, - f.
 Contributing organic matter that serves as a source of food and energy for the aquatic ecosystem, - g.
 Providing riparian wildlife habitat, - h.
 Providing tree canopy to shade streams and regulate temperature, and - i.
 Furnishing scenic value and recreational opportunity. - (2) Applicability.
 Water quality buffers are required along all perennial and intermittent streams, waterways, wetlands or other water body including open stormwater conveyances within Richland County as identified on a 7.5 USGS quadrangle map, USACE, or as determined by Richland County Department of Public Works.
 Water quality buffers apply in all zoning districts, and must be maintained.
 This Section shall apply to the following: - a.
-All proposed development except for that development which is exempted pursuant to Subsection 26-186 (b), supra. - b.
+All proposed development except for that development which is exempted pursuant to subsection (b), infra. - b.
 All surface mining operations except active surface mining operations which are operating in compliance with an approved SCDHEC surface mining permit.
-A copy of the approved surface mining permit shall be provided to the Richland County Department of Public Works.
+A copy of the approved surface